 How do you store gluten free hamburger buns?

 Store these buns in the freezer.
-To freeze these buns, slice the cooled buns in half, then store them in a zipper-style freezer bag.
+To freeze them, slice the cooled buns in half and store them in a zipper-style freezer bag.

-How long will gluten free hamburger buns keep fresh?
+How long will gluten-free hamburger buns stay fresh?

 Gluten free bread tends to spoil quickly.
 They should be used or frozen to preserve freshness.